dina-heidar/saml2-authentication/README.md

 ## Todo
 OpenTelemtry
-ability to sign authnRequest with ecdsa ???
+ability to sign authnRequest with ecdsa ??? ability to set issuer value for token validatio or defaults to Idp entityId ability to set issuer endpoint index for signin, and logout or defaults to first Idp endpoint ~~SamlCookieName~~
-~~SamlCookieName~~
 ~~ReqAuthn type as forms or windows~~
 Dynamic provider set up